saturncloud/saturn-cloud-examples/snowflake-demo/README.md

-# Using Snowflake within Saturn Cloud JupyterLab
+# Using Snowflake in Saturn Cloud JupyterLab